 With the amount of consumers inundating social media channels with opinions, experiences, and recommendations, businesses can no longer afford to ignore this marketing channel.
-The proliferation of social media is undeniable.1

 How do you know what your customers and leads are saying about your business on social media?
 How do you know if someone who tweets a question at your business is already subscribed to one of your email marketing campaigns?
 Does this customer subscribe to one of your competitors’ social media accounts?